Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

-Home > Statistics > 10 UK Dog Statistics All Pet Lovers Should Know in 2023
+10 UK Dog Statistics All Pet Lovers Should Know in 2024

 Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

-Dogs are popular in the UK.
+Dogs are incredibly popular in the UK.
 Following Germany, the UK has the second-highest dog population in Europe, and owners spend billions of pounds on pet products and services each year.
-Learn more UK dog statistics, including how many households have dogs, the average number of dogs owned, the breeds that are the most popular in the UK, and how many dogs are trained with a trainer or at home.
+You can learn more about UK dog statistics, including how many households have dogs, the average number of dogs owned, the breeds that are the most popular in the UK, and how many dogs are trained with a trainer or at home.

 Top 10 UK Dog Statistics

-1. The estimated number of dogs kept as pets in the UK is over 12.5 million.
+1. The estimated number of dogs kept as pets in the UK is 12 million.

 2. More than 3 million UK households bought a pandemic pet.

-4. The most popular dog breed in the UK is a mixed breed.
+6. The most popular dog breed in the UK is the Labrador Retriever, with 44,311 registered.

-5. Labradors are the second-highest-ranking dog breed in the UK.
+7. French Bulldogs are the second highest-ranking dog breed in the UK, with 42,538.

 divider-dog